What Are the Different Types of Dementia?

 Dementia is not one condition.
 It is a term that describes is a group of neurodegenerative symptoms occurring when brain cells stop working correctly.
 Dementia describes severe brain changes, and these changes make it difficult to perform daily activities and cause changes in personality and behavior.
 The changes happen inside specific parts of the brain, affecting the thinking process, memory and the ability to communicate.
 So, what are the different types of dementia?
 Let's get into it.

 8 Types of Dementia

-The early symptoms of dementia include mood changes, forgetting names, and recent events.
+The early symptoms of this type of dementia include mood changes, forgetting names and recent events.
 As the brain cells start to die, a loved one with dementia may start to have trouble walking and talking.